Different soils have different textures and properties that may impact what can grow in them, and also how things grow in them.

-In this short guide, we outline what might grow well in loamy types of soils – which are called loam, or sandy loam (when the loam mix is majority sand).
+In this short guide, we outline what might grow well in loamy types of soils – which are called loam, or sandy loam (when the loam mix is majority sand) … along with other relevant considerations.

 – Be one of the best and most fertile soils for cultivation of plants and crops of many kinds … it’s often referred to as the ideal soil type